romangoempire/goban-watcher/README.md

 ### Usage

-Goban Watcher run only on desktop right now and requires a camera or webcam that is connected.
+Goban Watcher runs only on desktop and requires a camera or webcam.
-The camera or webcam should be placed with top-down view or sligthly from the side.
+The camera should be placed with top-down view or sligthly from the side.
-The more the angle to more distortion will happen which will lead to issues if the stones are poorly placed.

 > [!WARNING]
 > The application is still very bear bones and not very user friendly.
-> I hope to improve this in the future.
-So for now I try to document it as much a possible here.
+> So for now I try to document it as much a possible here.

 #### Setup Corners